HPV FAQ

 How common is HPV infection?

 HPV is a very common virus.
 The Centers for Disease Control (CDC) estimates that about 79 million people are currently infected with HPV in the United States, and about 14 million people in the US get a new HPV infection every year.
-Most men and women who have ever had sexual contact get at least one type of genital HPV at some time in their lives.
+About 85% of people will be infected with at least one type of genital HPV at some time in their lives.
 Even people who have only had sex with one person in their lifetime can get HPV.
 In most people, the body clears the infection on its own.
 But sometimes, the infection doesn’t go away.
 Chronic, or long-lasting infection, especially when it’s caused by certain high-risk HPV types, can cause cancer over time.

 How prevalent are cancers caused by HPV?

-Each year, there are approximately 27,000 cancers caused by HPV in the U.S. – about 17,600 in women and 9,300 in men.
+Based on data from 2015-2019, approximately 47,200 HPV-associated cancer cases occur in the United States each year, with 35,500 of these cases directly attributable to HPV.
 Cervical cancer is the most common HPV-associated cancer among women.
-Each year, about 12,000 women are diagnosed in the U.S., and about 4,000 die from the disease.
+Each year, about 13,000 women are diagnosed in the U.S., and about 4,300 die from the disease.
 HPV infection in women can also lead to anal, oropharyngeal (back of the throat, including the base of the tongue and tonsils), vulvar and vaginal cancer.
 Among men, HPV-associated cancers include anal and oropharyngeal cancer, which are the most common, as well as penile cancer.
-In New York, there are nearly 2400 cases of HPV-related cancers each year.
+According to the New York State Department of Health, there are more than 2800 cases of HPV-related cancers each year in the state.

 Can HPV-related diseases be prevented?